-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-A great advantage of this fabulous diving spot is its ease of access, via Tawau airport: there are direct connections with Kuala Lumpur in Peninsular Malaysia, or Kota Kinabalu in East Malaysia on Borneo (see theAir Asia and Malaysia Airlines).
+A significant advantage of this fabulous diving spot is its easy access, via Tawau airport: there are direct connections with Kuala Lumpur in Peninsular Malaysia, or Kota Kinabalu in East Malaysia on Borneo (see theAir Asia and Malaysia Airlines).

-It takes about an hour to cross Semporna to Mabul by boat.
-Then, since Mabul it takes another twenty minutes to reach the island of Sipadan itself (be careful, as long as there are waves, the crossing time is easily doubled).
+The crossing from Semporna to Mabul by boat also takes about an hour.
+Then, from Mabul, it takes another 20 minutes to reach the island of Sipadan itself (be careful, if there are waves, the crossing time is easily doubled).

 An oceanic island explored by Cousteau

 Sipadan, when you approach, it looks like this:

 Turquoise water and white sand...
 "Wow" effect guaranteed when the sun is shining.

 Sipadan is a very special island.
 It is the only oceanic island in Malaysia.
 This means that it is not just a landmass in the extension of a continent, but an island of volcanic origin, created by the activity of the earth's crust on the ocean floor.

 Sipadan itself is very small.
 The island is perched on a vast coral reef, atop an ancient volcano.

 It forms a dizzying underwater cliff, which sinks to about 600 m below the surface.
 These particular geological conditions have favored an abundance of life and an incredible underwater biodiversity.
 (Click on the pictures to see them big.)